Kuaishou-RecModel/Survey-of-ULBM/README.md

 ![Effectiveness](fig/effectiveness.png)

 ## Papers
-We provide a curated collection of references related to ULBM, including works on *short-sequence modeling*, *search-based ULBM methods*, *compression-based ULBM methods*, approaches that focus on *modeling heterogeneous user behaviors*, and methods that emphasize the *incorporation of external knowledge*.
+We provide a curated collection of references related to ULBM, including works on *short-sequence modeling*, *search-based ULBM methods*, *compression-based ULBM methods*, *End-to-End ULBM methods*, approaches that focus on *modeling heterogeneous user behaviors*, and methods that emphasize the *incorporation of external knowledge*.

-- **short-sequence modeling:** Approaches that model user preferences based on short-term interaction histories, which are effective for capturing immediate intent but limited in representing long-term interests.
+- **Short-sequence Modeling:** Early and foundational methods that provide essential modeling principles for capturing user preferences through short-term interaction dynamics.

 |  Method   |                                             Paper Title                                              |   Published At    |
 | :-------: | :--------------------------------------------------------------------------------------------------: | :---------------: |